HDO-PRO/HDO-Pro/README.md

 Thanks for using **HDO Pro**.
 We appreciate every user who checks it out and supports the project.

-We’re currently a small community of roughly a few hundred users, growing quietly over time.
+We're currently a small community of roughly a few hundred users, growing quietly over time.

 </div>